CET Prague Study Abroad

 Jewish Studies

-You take 20 hours of intensive Czech in the first week, and reduced class hours after that.
-You also attend three Czech Language Tables organized by Czech local roommates in order to practice your new skills in a real-life setting.
+You take 16 hours of intensive Czech during orientation, and 3 hours of class a week after that.
+You also attend three Czech Language Tables organized by Czech roommates in order to practice your new skills in a real-life setting.

 Most students are Czech language beginners, but if you’ve taken Czech before, we have a course for you, too.